Flathead River: History

-David Thompson (explorer) first explored the area in 1807.
+David Thompson (explorer) explored the area in 1807.
 Fur traders employed by the North West Company and Hudson's Bay Company entered the Flathead Valley in the early 19th century.
 Trading posts were established north of Flathead Lake.
 The 1846 settlement of the Oregon Boundary Dispute established the border with British North America and that the Flathead Valley was firmly American.
 The first settlers began arriving in the 1860s.
 Irrigation agriculture began in the 1880s.

 The river was affected by the 2022 Montana floods.

 Recreation

 The river is a Class I river in Montana for purposes of recreational access.
 The South fork of the Flathead, from Youngs Creek to Hungry Horse reservoir; Middle fork of the Flathead – from Schaffer creek to its confluence with the Flathead River; and the Flathead River – to its confluence with the Clark Fork River, are designated.

 Conservation

 It is part of the National Wild and Scenic Rivers System.
 Reaches designated wild and scenic include the entire North Fork south of the Canada–US border, the entire Middle Fork, and the South Fork above Hungry Horse Reservoir.

 The North Fork Flathead River in Montana is designated a National Wild and Scenic River.
 The river is not afforded any protection in British Columbia.
 This has been the subject of 33 years of dispute between the United States and Canada.
 In 1988 the International Joint Commission, ruled that a proposed open pit coal mine would violate the 1909 Boundary Waters Treaty.